Last Updated on July 5, 2026 by Daniel Globe

 Y-stake tent stakes provide excellent holding power and stability across most soil types.
 The Y-shaped profile firmly anchors your tent and resists bending.
 Many are constructed from high-grade aluminum, keeping your setup secure in challenging weather.

-Lightweight models like the MSR Groundhog and MSR Mini Groundhog weigh just 14 grams and 10 grams, respectively.
+Lightweight models such as the MSR Groundhog weigh around 13–14 grams, while the smaller Mini Groundhog comes in near 9–10 grams, according to MSR’s published specs.
 This makes Y-stakes a great option for backpackers who want to save weight without sacrificing strength.
 Because of their shape, Y-stakes resist spinning in the ground, keeping them locked in place during high winds.

 With their durable construction, Y-stakes provide reliable security, allowing you to focus on your trip rather than stressing over your tent’s stability.